William Schneider, President

 Tony first stepped into FIRST in 2006 by starting a FIRST Lego League team for his three children.
 The team eventually progressed to a FIRST Robotics Competition team and has since been competing at this level for the past ten years as Team 4499 ‘The Highlanders’.
 Tony’s expertise in engineering and robotics has inspired over 150 students to progress through The Highlanders, most going to college for STEM-related degrees.
 He was nationally recognized as an inspiration in FIRST by receiving the Woody Flowers Finalist Award in 2015.

 Most recently, Tony joined the Colorado FIRST Board of Directors.
 Tony was inspired to join the Board to entice more students to join FIRST programs in the state.
-Tony has served on the Board since May 2022.
+Tony has served on the Board of Directors for Colorado FIRST since May 2022.

 Leslie Karnauskas, Treasurer